whodheeeraj/pelocal-assignment/README.md

 ## Installation & Setup

-Follow these steps to set up the environment and run the application.
+Follow these steps to set up the environment and run the application locally.

 ### 1. Clone the Repository